apache/flink/docs/apis/streaming/connectors/elasticsearch.md

 The difference is that we now need to provide a list of Elasticsearch Nodes to which the sink should connect using a `TransportClient`.

-More about information about Elasticsearch can be found [here](https://elastic.co).
+More information about Elasticsearch can be found [here](https://elastic.co).